 This is the first time I have ever made madeleines.
 My husband bought me a madeleine mold several years ago but I had actually never used it until now.
 I read many madeleine recipes over the years but the thought of making homemade madeleines always sounded so tricky.
 So, I put off baking any for ages!!
 Well, that was all for nought.
 Sure, madeleines have specific instructions but if you follow them step-by-step they’ll work out beautifully.
 Promise!

 I made mine with browned butter.
-The instructions and photos are in the recipe for Brown Butter Finnish Cookies.
+The instructions and photos for browned butter are in the recipe for Brown Butter Finnish Cookies.
+The flavour of browned butter goes well with these Orange Hazelnut Madeleines.

 Refrigerator cold Madeleine batter in frozen tray, all ready to go in the oven.